Antwerp International Exposition (1885)

 Portugal, Serbia, Spain, Romania, the United States and some South American states.
 Australian wool growers sent exhibitions and won prizes.

-Taking place 20 years after the accession of King Leopold II, and the same year of the creation of the Congo Free State, the fair was the first in which a Congolese village was displayed, a feature that also appeared in the later 1897 Brussels fair.
+Taking place 20 years after the accession of King Leopold II, and the same year as the creation of the Congo Free State, the fair was the first in which a Congolese village was displayed, a feature that also appeared in the later 1897 Brussels fair.